 Next on our list is Craigieburn Valley, around an hour and a half from Christchurch.
 This no-frills resort is ideal for a true New Zealand backcountry experience, with steep chutes and powder bowls aplenty.
 Notable areas include Middle Basin and Hamilton Peak.

 Whakapapa has ski schools, rentals, and a large terrain park for all abilities.
 Beginners will love the gentle gradients and wide groomers.
 And those with more experience will enjoy chute riding in areas such as the Rockgarden and the Pinnacles.
-Whakapapa is also the only resort in New Zealand with a gondola, complemented by a modern lift system.
+Whakapapa is also the only among New Zealand ski resorts with a gondola, complemented by a modern lift system.

 Despite its size, on-mountain accommodation options are limited.
 So, to get the most out of your trip, we recommend staying in either National Park Village or Ohakune.
 If you’re hungry, grab a bite on the mountain at The Pinnacles Restaurant or Lorenz’s Bar and Café.
 Once you're done for the day, head down to spots like Schnapps Bar and Powderkeg Restaurant and Bar – and cheers to an epic day of riding.

-Love this article?
+Love this article about skiing in New Zealand?
 Think we missed something obvious?
 Get in touch with us at crew@montecwear.com and let us know.
 And hit us up on Instagram if you're ripping New Zealand while repping MONTEC.
 Tag us in your photos via @montecwear — we love to see your adventures!

 Related reading: